tocco/tocco-docs/framework/configuration/modules/add-module-in-backoffice.rst

 Add Module in Backoffice
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Each existing module (core, optional and core) must be documented in our backoffice.
+Each existing module (core, optional and core) must be documented in our :term:`Backoffice`.
 This is important because depending on the documented modules the pom.xml will be generated for customer modules.

 * Open the Entity ``Module`` in the backoffice